jamdominguez/React-Learning_ReactJS/README.md

 ## 2.1.
 What we need?
 - It is necessary a IDE to develop the applications
 - Node.js to use his dependencies manager (NPM) to install the needed libraries
-- Create React App, is a Facebook tool let build a React app envorinment
+- Create React App, is a Facebook tool let build a React app environment
-- Inter, is a tool help to void errors and support the devlopment
+- Linter, is a tool help to void errors and support the devlopment

 ## 2.2.
 Install Node.js and NPM
 Node let us execute JavaScript code in the server side.
 Node can be dowloaded from the official web [Node](https://nodejs.org/es/), using the downloader and execute the file.